-SECTION B - THE CHAIR
+SECTION B - THE Facilitator

-For the AAC2016, a Chair is not required and any Chair shall not have any voting rights.
-If, however, a suitable Chair is appointed, the Chair shall be responsible for facilitating the discussions and decision-making process and ensuring that all Representatives comply at all times with the Mission, Core Values and Bylaws.
-The Chair shall preside over all AAC meetings and will determine whether a quorum is present.
-The Chair shall be responsible for handling external communication as the Chief Spokesperson and will preside over all AAC meetings.
+The Facilitator shall be responsible for facilitating the discussions and decision-making process and ensuring that all Representatives comply at all times with the Mission, Core Values and Bylaws.
+The Facilitator shall preside over all AAC meetings, determine whether a quorum is present and handle external communication as the Chief Spokesperson.
+The Facilitator is not allowed to vote.